 How to Store Cooked Onions

 If you’ve cooked or caramelized a large batch of onions and wondering how to store them, you’ve come to the right place!
 For anything other than raw onions, the refrigerator is the right place.
-Here too, air-tight glass containers or zip lock bags should do the trick.
-Aim to consume your batch of sautéed or caramelized onions within five days.

 How to Store Pickled Onions

 If you have some time in hand, might we suggest trying to cure onions to preserve them for more days.
 A DIY jar of pickled onions is good to consume anywhere between two to four weeks.
-Store-bought jars or traditionally pickled onions, on the other hand, can last you at least six months in the refrigerator.

 5 Clever Hacks to Keep Your Stock of Onions Fresh